yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Hex Crawling
 - A "hex" represents 6 miles on a map.
 - A healthy person can travel by foot up to two hexes per day.
-Horses and similar mounts double travelling speed.
+Horses and other mounts double travel speed.
 - A day is divided in 3 phases of 8 hours each (morning, noon, night).
 - A single **Wilderness Action** can be chosen per phase.
 - For each night the party skips the **Rest** action, each PC adds one **Fatigue** to their inventory.